 3. Making sure data is protected

-Data is next, and it is one of the most important components of a SaaS security audit.
+Data is next, and it is one of the most critical components of a SaaS security audit.
 Data is usually in one of three different states, and each one of them has a different level of vulnerability and needs to be secured in a different manner.

 1. Data at Rest

 Data stored on your cloud is at rest, and this is a relatively secure state.
 Here, information is primarily protected by defenses such as firewalls and anti-virus programs.
 However, you would need additional layers of defense to protect sensitive data from intruders in the event of a hack.

 Another good security practice is to store individual data elements in separate locations to decrease the likelihood of attackers gaining access to all information at once.

 Data that you’re currently using is more vulnerable than data at rest because, by definition, it must be accessible to those who need it.
 The more people and devices that have access to the data, the greater is the risk that it can be compromised.
 The key to securing data in use is to authenticate and control who has access to it.
 Make sure you can track and report any relevant activity which might mean that your data is in danger.

 Data is at its most vulnerable when it is in motion.
 Anyone with the right tools can intercept your data as it moves from source to destination.
 The best way to ensure that your data remains confidential is to transmit it through an encryption platform that integrates with your existing systems and workflows.